-A device used to change the frequency range of an analog signal, usually converting from a local oscillator frequency to an RF transmission frequency.
+A device used to change the frequency range of an analog signal, usually converting from a Upconverter

-Upstream (US)

-1. Transmissions from CM to CMTS.
-This includes transmission from the RPD to CCAP-Core as well as the RF transmissions from the CM to the RPD.
+Upstream (US) 1.
+Transmissions from CM to CMTS.
+This includes transmission from the RPD to CCAP Core as well as the RF transmissions from the CM to the RPD.